Jack Littlepage

-John Dickinson "Jack" Littlepage (September 14, 1894 - July 8, 1948) was an American mining engineer.
+John Dickinson "Jack" Littlepage (September 14, 1894 – July 8, 1948) was an American mining engineer.
 He was born in Gresham, Oregon on September 14, 1894.
 Littlepage was employed in the USSR from 1928 to 1937, becoming Deputy Commissar of the USSR's Gold Trust in the 1930s.
-He is one of the recipients of the Order of the Red Banner of Labour.
+He is one of the foreign recipients of the Order of the Red Banner of Labour.

 Biography

-Alexander Serebrovsky (1884-1938), "one of the mainstays of the [Soviet] regime", was charged by Joseph Stalin with reforming the Soviet gold industry.
+Alexander Serebrovsky, "one of the mainstays of the [Soviet] regime", was charged by Joseph Stalin with reforming the Soviet gold industry.
 Stalin had read several books about the 1849 California Gold Rush, including works by Bret Harte and Blaise Cendrars' book Sutter's Gold, later turned into an American film.
 In 1927, the 45-year-old Serebrovsky travelled to Alaska posing as a simple "Professor of Mines" (he was in fact a professor at the Moscow Mining Institute as well as a key functionary of the regime); his plan was to duplicate American mining techniques in the USSR.

 At one of the first mines he visited, Serebrovsky met Jack Littlepage, then age 33, who was a successful mining engineer.
 Littlepage initially dismissed Serebrovsky's offer of work in the USSR stating that he "did not like Bolsheviks" as they "seem to have the habit of shooting people, especially engineers."
 However Serebrovsky persevered and persuaded Littlepage to emigrate to the USSR with his family.

 Littlepage arrived on 1 May 1928 with his wife and two young daughters.
 In a Soviet propaganda leaflet, Littlepage was said to have been "drawn to the Soviet Union by the grand scale of our construction work, the ideas of great Stalin, the chance to unfold his talents freely.", with the financial incentive left unstated.
 Littlepage soon learned Russian, was renamed Ivan Eduardovich and with unflagging drive "set about verifying calculations, designs, estimates, plans of work."

 In the following six years, the USSR's gold production outstripped the United States' and was poised to exceed the British Empire's.
-Unlike many US citizens who emigrated to the USSR at the time, Littlepage was not forced to take up Soviet citizenship nor did the Soviet regime confiscate his US passport as it did in the case of many such emigres.
+Unlike many U.S. citizens who emigrated to the USSR at the time, Littlepage was not forced to take up Soviet citizenship nor did the Soviet regime confiscate his U.S. passport as it did in the case of many such emigres.
 However he was required to ignore the use of slave labour in the Soviet gold mines.
 In the midst of the Soviet repressions, Littlepage carried on his work as Deputy Commissar, advising Serebrovsky on the deployment of Alaskan-style prospecting parties in the virgin Soviet gold fields.